Harrison, New Jersey: Local government

 Harrison is governed under the Town form of New Jersey municipal government, one of 9 municipalities (of the 564) statewide that use this form.
 The governing body is comprised of the mayor and Town Council, all of whom are elected on a partisan basis as part of the November general elections.
 A mayor is elected directly by the voters at-large to a four-year term of office.
-The Town Council is comprised of eight members who are elected to serve four-year terms on a staggered basis, with one seat from each of the town's four wards up for vote one year, one seat from each of the four wards up the next year and then two years with no elections.
+The Town Council includes eight members who are elected to serve four-year terms on a staggered basis, with one seat from each of the town's four wards up for vote one year, one seat from each of the four wards up the next year and then two years with no elections.

 The town is divided into four electoral wards, with each ward represented by two council members, with a total of eight council members on the Town Council.
 Each ward is divided into three districts (except for the 1st Ward, which has two districts), for a total of 11 electoral districts.
 The head of the government is the mayor.
 The mayor chairs the Town Council and heads the municipal government.
 The Mayor may both vote on legislation before the council and veto ordinances.
 The Mayor's veto can be overruled by ¾ of the Town Council voting to overrule the veto.
 Town Council meetings are held on the first Tuesday of the month at 7:00 pm (except in July and August, when no meetings are held, at the call of the chairman), in Council Chambers, which is located on the second floor of the Town Hall at 318 Harrison Avenue.
 Public Caucus Meetings are held at 6:30 pm.